 How to Become a Counselor in Massachusetts

 Becoming a licensed and professional counselor in Massachusetts is not easy.
 There are numerous forms to fill out, rigorous requirements to meet, and a lot of work and energy needed to ensure that the application is as good as it can be.
 That said, once someone has met those requirements, the process for becoming a licensed counselor in Massachusetts is actually pretty easy and self-explanatory.
 The Board of Registration of Allied Mental Health and Human Services Professions in Massachusetts issued new regulations for the licensing of Licensed Mental Health Counselors at the beginning of June and so while the process remains mostly the same as what it was for the last couple of years, there are some new tweaks that applicants should be aware of.
-The Commonwealth State has been licensing mental health counselors since as early as 1987 and now, according to the Massachusetts Mental Health Counselors Association, the number of professional counselors in the state has grown to more than 4,500.
+The Commonwealth State has been licensing mental health counselors since as early as 1987 and now, according to the Bureau of Labor Statistics, the number of professional substance abuse, mental health, and behavioral disorder counselors in the state has grown to more than 17,000.

 Like aspiring counselors in any other state, those applying for licensure in Massachusetts should expect to experience comprehensive and highly regulated training.
-They will also be expected to meet rigorous educational and field training requirements designed to ensure that the state's practitioners are experienced and learned when it comes to caring for patients and clients with a vast array of emotional and physical issues. are now over 4,500 mental health counselors in Massachusetts, working in private practice settings, and agencies, clinics, schools, and hospitals, providing quality mental health services for consumers in the Commonwealth.
+They will also be expected to meet rigorous educational and field training requirements designed to ensure that the state's practitioners are experienced and learned when it comes to caring for patients and clients with a vast array of emotional and physical issues.
+In Massachusetts, counselors work in private practice settings, and agencies, clinics, schools, and hospitals, providing quality mental health services for consumers in the Commonwealth.
 Unlike some states where practicing as a mental health counselor without a license is illegal, it is not explicitly against the law for someone to be an unlicensed mental health counselor in the state of Massachusetts.
 But those looking for work as an unlicensed mental health counselor probably shouldn't hold their breath, because as the Office of Consumer Affairs and Business Regulation states, "while it is not illegal for someone to hold him or herself out as an unlicensed mental health care provider, unlicensed providers may not have satisfied the same education and training requirements as a licensed professional."

 The licensure process in Massachusetts may seem intimidating, but for those who are truly interested, the exhaustive requirements should come as no surprise.